Storyflow Logo

 Pricing: Basic from $10/month.
 Premium from $15/month.

 Verdict: Dabble is the right pick for browser-first novelists.
+The Plot Grid is a real Development asset for planners.

 10. Manuskript (Best Open-Source)